Written by Michael Piller, Joe Menosky, and Ronald D. Moore

 Piller does a great job bringing the story together from various angles.
 He demonstrated Riker’s inability to let go of the Captain and uses Guinan (Whoopi Goldberg) in a terrific way to jar Riker out of the funk he is in.

 Jonathan Frakes does a tremendous job as Riker here; I think it’s his finest performance in the series.
-He conveys Riker’s angst at seeing his mentor used as a mere tool for this alien race, as well as his despair at bing unable to do anything about it.
+He conveys Riker’s angst at seeing his mentor used as a mere tool for this alien race, as well as his despair at being unable to do anything about it.
 More is loaded on him when the Enterprise arrives at Wolf 359 and finds the fleet completely destroyed.

 (A side note here: Riker had been offered his own command three times and turned it down all three times to continue serving as the First Officer of the Enterprise.
 The three ships he was supposed to take command of are all among those destroyed at Wolf 359.
 Give an A+ to Piller here for consistency and a bit of irony.)